istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 ## Route traffic for remote services to remote cluster gateway

-Creating a service object for a remote service enables DNS resolution for remote services.
-The DNS is solely for the application convenience.
-Istio still needs to know the set of remote endpoints for the service to which traffic must be routed to.
+Creating a service object for a remote service enables DNS resolution for remote services inside the application code.
+The network traffic from the application will be destined for the cluster VIP associated with the kubernetes service.
+However, Istio still needs to know the set of remote endpoints for the service to which traffic must be routed to.
 Using the example depicted in the diagram, we created a service declaration for `bar.ns2` in `cluster1`.
 Now, add an endpoint to this service in `cluster1` using the Istio service entry as follows:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3